Print

 • 1/2 teaspoon whole black peppercorns

-• 2 tablespoons apple cider vinegar
+• 2 tablespoons apple cider vinegar or distilled white vinegar

-• enough filtered water to fill the pot
+• Enough filtered water to fill the pot

 Instructions